infinityworks/snow-cannon/README.md

 ## Snowflake Account Setup

 ### Snowflake grants
 As part of account setup, the grant for `create integration` must be assigned to SYSADMIN for the modules to function correctly.
 By default, only the ACCOUNTADMIN can create `storage integrations` and we wanted to abstract this high powered role away from automated deployment users and so grant integrations to SYSADMIN to handle all infra resources.
+Similarly, for SYSADMIN to execute tasks we must also grant that privilege.

 To achieve this, run:

     USE ROLE ACCOUNTADMIN;
     GRANT CREATE INTEGRATION ON ACCOUNT to ROLE SYSADMIN;
+    GRANT CREATE EXECUTE TASK  ON ACCOUNT to ROLE SYSADMIN;

 ACCOUNTADMIN should be a break-glass solution and locked away.

 ## Installing SnowSQL
 The project uses the SnowSQL CLI for resource creation when the Terraform provider lacks the functionality; this includes table creation particularly when deploying Snowpipes.
 To download SnowSQL cli follow [these instructions](https://docs.snowflake.com/en/user-guide/snowsql-install-config.html#installing-snowsql) or if you have homebrew use: